fahadPathan7/SUST-FTMS-Backend/readme.md

 - `POST /api/teammanager` - Insert a new team manager
 - `GET /api/teammanager/{email}` - Get a team manager
+- `GET /api/teammanagers/{tournamentId}` - Get all team managers of a tournament

 **A JSON sample for team manager**
 ```json